rue-a/provo/README.rst

    *wasAttributedTo*, *startedAtTime*, *used*, *wasInformedBy*, *endedAtTime*, *wasAssociatedWith*, and *actedOnBehalfOf* are implemented as instance methods of their according classes.
--  Attributes that are passes to these methods are type-checked to enforce compliance with PROV-O. itemName=ms-python.vscode-pylance).
+-  Attributes that are passed to these methods are type-checked to enforce compliance with PROV-O.
 -  Node Ids are checked for validity.
--  Accidental use of the same ID for different objects throws an error.
+-  (Accidental) use of the same ID for different objects throws an error.

 Ease of Use
 ~~~~~~~~~~~